 If you are in this situation, the best advice I can give is to try and arrange a meeting where you can actually present to the CEO alongside your point of contact.
 Again, written communication isn’t the best option, so presenting in person, particularly to a non-SEO person, is very important.

-Why reporting on number of links built per month alone is bad
+Why reporting on the number of links built per month alone is bad

-Related to this, setting targets for number of links built per month is a bad idea, too.
+Related to this, setting targets for the number of links built per month, and no other metrics, is a bad idea, too.
 When you do this, I can pretty much guarantee that the quality of links being built will suffer.
 It is simple: you focus on hitting a single number, say 20 links a month, and no mention of quality or what the end goals of those links are.
 I know what you’re thinking:

-“Well what about saying 20 links per month on domains that are PR3 and above?”
+“Well what about saying 20 links per month on domains that are DA30 or PR3 and above?”

 Nope, that will not work either.
 This screenshot should explain all:

-This is taken from an email I received from a company in India who do “link building,”
+This is taken from an email I received from a company who do “link building,”

 So if I spend $60 on 20 PR3 links, then I have hit my target for the month?
 Woohoo!
 I’m deliberately ignoring that we can no longer see even toolbar PageRank, because I still get these emails!